 Students take a standard achievement test and may be able to take the PSAT.

-Students take the IOWA standardized achievement test.
+Pre-ACT

-Pre-ACT Students may request to take the PSAT although it is an 11th grade test.
-Students take the IOWA standardized achievement test.
+Students may request to take the PSAT although it is an 11th grade test.

 All students may take the PSAT, ASVAB, ACT, and SAT.
 Testing dates are recorded on the school calendar.